w3c/wot-cg/Tutorials/whatiswot/12-Applications_in_Industrial_and_Agriculture_Systems/README.md

 ### Agriculture systems

 - Moving on to another domain-specific application of WoT — agriculture systems.
 Agriculture offers a wide range of automation possibilities, from monitoring soil moisture and automating watering, to handling fertilization schedules and machinery operation.
 However, finding a single solution that fits all needs is challenging, especially for small and medium-sized farms.
-These farmers often aim to automate just one specific task, like soil monitoring, for example.
+Farm owners often aim to automate just one specific task, like soil monitoring, for example.

-- WoT plays a crucial role as an interoperable interface here, allowing these farmers to integrate only the parts they need without committing to an all-encompassing solution.
+- WoT plays a crucial role as an interoperable interface here, allowing farm owners to integrate only the parts they need without committing to an all-encompassing solution.
 By enabling flexibility and compatibility across different devices and systems, WoT makes it easier for farms to adopt new solutions at their own pace and budget.

 - Agriculture systems also come with their own set of constraints.
 Often, devices in agricultural environments are constrained in terms of power and connectivity.
 For example, sensors in a cornfield may not have access to power sources or network cables and rely on batteries.
 This works well with WoT, as metadata can be stored externally and protocols like MQTT let devices send data only when they're online, conserving energy and avoiding unnecessary power drain.